-Archaeologist and ethnohistorian Marina Aguirre was born in México City.
-After studying Business Administration, she worked for the Bank of México for almost four years.
+Dr. Aguirre was born in México City.
+After studying Business Administration, she worked for the Bank of México for several years.
 During that time, she realized that her real passion was Archaeology.
 She quit her job and moved to Mérida, Yucatán, where she studied Archaeology, and then she had the opportunity to complete a Master’s degree in Ethnohistory.
-Now she is close to finishing her Doctorate in History.
+Recently, she has received her Doctorate in History.
 Her academic interests include popular religiosity in indigenous villages, folk art, iconography and archaeology, and how the local people have expressed their religiosity since Spanish Colonization.